K-9 (film): Reception

-Critical response

 On Rotten Tomatoes, which aggregates both contemporary and modern reviews, the film has an approval rating of 36% based on 11 reviews, with an average rating of 4.6/10.
 On Metacritic it has a score of 44% based on reviews from 11 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F.

 Kevin Thomas of the Los Angeles Times praised the actors but not the routine plot.
 Thomas wrote, "It's enjoyable, thanks not only to its charismatic duo, but also to the skilled comedy direction of Rod Daniel."
 Stephen Holden of The New York Times stated it has "no shred of credibility", yet contains "cutesy, surefire dog tricks" and a "breezy pacing".
 Roger Ebert of the Chicago Sun-Times gave the film "2 stars".
 Rita Kempley of The Washington Post complimented Jerry Lee's performance.

-Franchise

 Sequels

 K-911 is a 1999 American buddy cop action-comedy sequel film released direct-to-video.
 It was directed by Charles T. Kanganis and stars James Belushi as Detective Michael Dooley.

 K-9: P.I. is a 2002 American buddy cop action-comedy sequel film released direct-to-video.
 It was directed by Richard J. Lewis and stars James Belushi as Detective Michael Dooley.

-Spin-off

 K-9000 is a 1991 American science fiction crime action spin-off film released as television film.
 It was directed by Kim Manners and stars Chris Mulkey as Detective Eddie Monroe.